 When a student is remorseful, takes responsibility for their actions, and wants to repair the harm from an incident, they may be referred to a Restorative Justice Conference.
 A conference brings together those who were impacted by an offense, including those who were harmed, those who were responsible for causing the harm, and relevant community members.
 Through a facilitated dialogue they discuss what happened, what harm was done, and determine the best ways to repair harm and improve relationships.
 Purpose: To give the student the opportunity to learn about the impact of his/her actions, share his/her experience, rebuild relationships, and become empowered to repair the harm that has been done.
 In previous restorative justice sessions, 100% of respondents who participated in the process agreed the discussion helped to repair the harm caused by the incident.

 MADD Panel

 The student may be required to participate in the Mothers Against Drunk Driving (MADD) Victim Impact Panel meeting and provide documentation of this meeting.
-To participate in this program, the student must pre-register online t the following website:
+The Office of Student Standards and Conduct will coordinate participation in this program.